Pawtuckaway State Park

 Main gate open for hiking though November 14, 2021

 Children (6-11): $2

-Admission is $5 for adults; $2 for children ages 6-11; children ages 5 and under and NH residents age 65 and over are admitted free with the presentation of a valid ID.
-Season passes are available.
-When park is unstaffed during the off-season, day-use fees and donations are accepted through the iron ranger.
+Admission is $5 for adults; $2 for children ages 6-11; children ages 5 and under, NH residents ages 65 and older with a valid ID are admitted for free; season passes are also available.
+When the park is unstaffed during the off-season, donations are accepted through the day-use iron ranger.

 Camping at Pawtuckaway State Park

-Pets always allowed on hiking trails through Reservation Road all season, not through the main entrance.
-Pet are not permitted in the campground or beach area during the main camping season.
-Pets are allowed through the main gate before Memorial day and after Columbus day.
+Leashed pets are welcome on hiking trails only.
+Pets are NOT permitted in the campground or beach area during the summer season (May 1 - September 30). *Campers are only allowed to bring pets before May 1st and after September 30th.
 See the NH State Parks Pets Policy for more information.

 Keep Your Parks Clean

 Through the Carry-In/Carry-Out Program, you can help us keep your parks clean and beautiful by carrying out whatever you carry in.
 Thank you for your cooperation and remember to recycle.

 Please contact the park office directly for information regarding disability access needs.